eztam-/BitCrackOSX/README.md

 ## Building and Running the Application

 ### Building
-Do not run the application directly from Xcode except for development and debugging purposes.
-When executed within Xcode, performance may be significantly reduced and the user interface may not behave correctly compared to a proper release build launched from the terminal.

 To build the application, Xcode must be installed from the Mac App Store.
 After installation, open a terminal, navigate to the project directory, and run the following command:

 ```